 - The minimum amount necessary is being used to provide the maximum benefit.
 An application of a small amount should be started with, and then gradually increase the amount until one feels comfortable.

-- The adhesive should be applied thin and evenly on the tissue bearing surface of the denture.
+- The adhesive should be applied thinly and evenly on the tissue bearing surface of the denture.

 - It should be applied or reapplied when necessary to provide the desired effect.